Patient Identifying Information Clause Samples

 Patient Identifying Information.
-All parties to this Agreement shall comply with all applicable state and federal laws and regulations regarding confidentiality of patient records, including but not limited to the Health Insurance Portability and Accountability Act of 1996 and the Privacy and Security Standards (45 C.F.R.
+All parties to this Agreement shall comply with all applicable state and federal laws and regulations regarding confidentiality of patient records, including but not limited to the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) and the Privacy and Security Standards (45 C.F.R.
 Parts 160 and 164) and the Standards for Electronic Transactions (45 C.F.R.
 Parts 160 and 162) (collectively, the “Standards”) promulgated or to be promulgated by the Secretary of Health and Human Services on and after the applicable effective dates specified in the Standards.
 All medical information and data concerning specific patients, including but not limited to the identity of the patients, derived from the business relationship set forth in this Agreement shall be treated and maintained in a confidential manner by all parties to this Agreement and shall not be released, disclosed, or published to any party other than as required or permitted under applicable laws.
-All parties shall sign any additional documents as may be required by law to comply with this provision.
+All parties agree to the Business Associate Agreement attached to this Agreement as Exhibit E and shall comply with the provisions set forth therein.

 Patient Identifying Information.
 SAMPLE All medical information and data concerning specific patients (including, but not limited to, the identity of the patients), derived from or obtained during the course of providing professional medical services under this Agreement, shall be treated and maintained in a confidential manner by RESIDENT.
 All parties to this AGREEMENT shall comply with all applicable federal, state and local laws and regulations regarding confidentiality of patient records, including but not limited to the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) and the Privacy Standards (45 C.F.R.
 Parts 160 and 164), the Standards for Electronic Transactions (45 C.F.R.
 Parts 160 & 162) and the Security Standards (45 C.F.R.
 Part 142) (collectively, the “Standards”) promulgated or to be promulgated by the Secretary of Health and Human Services on and after the applicable effective dates specified in the Standards, and shall not be released, disclosed or published to any party other than as required or permitted under applicable laws.